 “Oogie Boogie’s Song” is the main villain song from The Nightmare Before Christmas sung by Oogie Boogie and his prisoner, Santa Claus.
 Due to time constraints, the instrumental break was cut from it in the film, while the second verse was omitted because its sequence which was to feature bugs dancing on Oogie Boogie’s arm was deemed impossible and too difficult to animate after being storyboarded.

 My Lullaby – The Lion King 2

-The song is performed by the late Suzanne Pleshette as Zira, Andy Dick as Nuka, and Crysta Macalush as Vitani.
-The song starts as a lullaby to Kovu, who is being put to bed.
+Performed by the late Suzanne Pleshette as Zira, the song starts as a lullaby to Kovu, who is being put to bed.
 It then switches to Zira’s feelings over her exile.
 The rest of the song outlines Zira’s dreams to have Kovu kill Simba and usurp the throne.